o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--depaul-university/index.md

 ---

-## Faculty at MA in Experience Design at DePaul University [🔗](https://www.cdm.depaul.edu/Faculty-and-Staff/Pages/Faculty.aspx?ftype=sod&selectedareataught=&lastnamefilter=ALL&level=-1)
+## Faculty at MA in Experience Design at DePaul University [read more](https://www.cdm.depaul.edu/Faculty-and-Staff/Pages/Faculty.aspx?ftype=sod&selectedareataught=&lastnamefilter=ALL&level=-1)
 Faculty at the DePaul CDM collaborate throughout the university and beyond on their research.

 ---

-## Careers after MA in Experience Design at DePaul University [🔗](https://www.cdm.depaul.edu/academics/Pages/MA-In-Experience-Design.aspx)
+## Careers after MA in Experience Design at DePaul University [read more](https://www.cdm.depaul.edu/academics/Pages/MA-In-Experience-Design.aspx)
 Graduates will be prepared for the many varied career options available to those skilled in experience design.

 ### Job Titles